microsoft/pxt-ev3/docs/tutorials/pause-until-pressed.md

 # Pause Until Pressed

-This is an example of code using a touch sensor to detect a wall or other obstacle.
-The motors are running until the sensor is pressed.
+This is a code example to detect contact or collision with another object.
+It uses a touch sensor to detect hitting a wall or other obstacle.
+The motors are run and then stopped when the sensor is pressed.

 ```blocks
 motors.largeBC.tank(50, 50)